jli168/scrapeAds/README.md

 *   how to measure string similarity? `similar_text()` or `levenshtein()` or Cosine similarity or more efficient algorithm?
 *   frontend: bootstrap, jquery, maybe backbone.js

+##### Current Status of 11/29/15:
+*	console app is deployed to DigitalOcean droplet, It will crawl every hour for the latest ads.